mspiegel31/backstage-catalog-client/docs/index.md

 # Building your own client

-this package exports both an `AsyncCatalogApi` and a `SyncCatalogApi` as python [protocols](https://typing.readthedocs.io/en/latest/spec/protocol.html#protocols).
+This package exports both an `AsyncCatalogApi` and a `SyncCatalogApi` as python [protocols](https://typing.readthedocs.io/en/latest/spec/protocol.html#protocols).
 You can use these to implement your own clients for the Catalog API.

 For example, if you'd like to implement your own synchronous Catalog API client: